freshy969/SuperDev/README.md

 ## SuperDev

-A Swiss Army Toolbox Browser Extension for Web Designers, Developers and Founders.
+A Swiss Army Toolbox for Web Designers and Developers.
 List of Feature below -

 ```